conestack/node.ext.ldap/README.txt

 - investigate ReconnectLDAPObject, how does it behave?

-- write missing interfaces, iterfaces subpackage
+- write missing interfaces, interfaces subpackage

 - tests for LDAPNode.search